razman786/blimpy/README.md

 ## [Bugs and feature requests](#bugs-and-feature-requests)

-requests should be submitted using [blimpy issues](https://github.com/UCBerkeleySETI/blimpy/issues)
+Bugs and feature requests should be submitted using [blimpy issues](https://github.com/UCBerkeleySETI/blimpy/issues).

-## If you have any requests or questions, please lets us know!
+## If you have any feedback or questions, please lets us know!